 Provide details of the proposed use of existing infrastructure to transport materials, products or wastes to and from the project site.
 Provide details of any assets within the jurisdiction of any transport authority that could be impacted by the project.
 Also provide details, either in the transport section of the EIS or by cross-reference to other sections, of the environmental values that would be affected by the altered use of existing transport infrastructure or the construction of new or altered infrastructure.
+Assess the current road standard in order to provide a benchmark against the potential impacts on the road condition of consequent mine traffic.

-For road, rail or conveyor transport, separately describe in detail and illustrate the existing networks that would be used by the project.
+For road, rail or conveyor transport, separately describe in detail and illustrate the existing networks that would be used by the project, including level crossings.
 Describe and illustrate any stock routes potentially affected by the project.